Breaking Into the Cloud: Enterprise Public Cloud Adoption

 Overcome Integration Barriers with iPaaS

-Integration Platform as a Service (iPaaS) fulfills the vital need to integrate SaaS applications within the larger enterprise architecture. iPaaS is the next generation integration platform that enable ISVs to offer a pre-packaged offering for enterprise clients.
+Integration Platform as a Service (iPaaS) fulfills the vital need to integrate SaaS applications within the larger enterprise architecture. iPaaS is the next generation integration platform that enables ISVs to offer a pre-packaged offering for enterprise clients.
 A strong iPaaS provides both cloud-to-cloud and cloud-to-ground integrations and fulfills the following criteria:

 - Prebuilt Connectivity.
 Extensive, connectivity options, with off-the-shelf connectors to popular SaaS/Cloud and on-premises applications, an easy to develop new connectors, and capabilities to integrate with legacy data and systems through the database or flat file.